 Early Feedback Progress Reports

 As part of the academic advising process, course instructors issue progress reports in the fifth week of each semester based on three-four weeks of student work.
 Students receive feedback related to the nature of their coursework, engagement and participation, grasp of content, and overall progress; students receive a "warning” flag when they are evaluated at the time to be doing work at a grade level of C- or below.
-Students who have first-year or sophomore-standing will receive progress reports individually from their advisor.
-Students who have junior or senior-standing may access their progress reports through the Starfish Student Success Platform.
+Students access their progress reports through the Starfish Student Success Platform and are strongly encouraged to meet with their academic advisor and/or instructors to discuss their progress.
 Early progress reports are indications of progress at a certain point-in-time, and are to be understood as prompts for working constructively to do the best work possible in a course.
 They are not, in any way, indications of what a student will earn for a final course grade.